PencilCode/jquery-turtle/README.md

   * remove() will remove the global turtle and global turtle methods.
   * hatch([n,] [spec]) creates and returns any number of new turtles.
   * see(a, b, c) logs tree-expandable data into the debugging panel.
+  * output(html) appends html to the document body.
+  * input(label, callback) appends a labelled input field to the document body.

 For example, after $.turtle(), the following is a valid program in CoffeeScript syntax: